sybrew/the-seo-framework/readme.txt

 TODO test RTL.

+TODO add plugin-upgrade-notice (bottom of readme).

 **Detailed log:**

 **For everyone:**

+* **Upgrading:**
+	* Upgrading happens automatically after you update the plugin, on any page but the SEO settings page.
+		* If you find yourself on the settings page during an upgrade, you'll be booted to the first available admin page.
+			* If you are unable to access the settings page after updating, you may encounter a caching plugin error.
+Flush your site's cache and it should finalize.
+		* The initiator is independent from WordPress' "updating" action callback to support updating via FTP.
+	* For all users, the database version will be set to `3300`.
+Current users might find their options being altered.
+	* **What'll change for current users?**
+		1. The old sitemap endpoints are removed from the rewrite rules, and the rewrite rules are flushed for one last time at PHP shutdown.
+		1. The title separator `dash` will be converted to `ndash`, because that was already the case.
+		1. The cron-job-pinging option is set to enabled (default), this will improve post-saving performance.
+		1. The "home title additions location" is now a "home title location", this means that left is now right, and vice versa.
+			* This is a downgrade-compatibility breaking change!
 * **Added:**
 	* TODO maybe: We now generate a proposed description of your content every minute on Gutenberg pages.
 	* TODO maybe: We now parse shortcodes for the content dynamically, for Focus and description generation-compatibility.